birkoss/ukulele-ionic2/readme.md

 * See how to specify alternate name

-* Show a message when no favorites are present
 * Remove the method in the Component and generate variable (to optimise)
 * Fix the note-name when they are in English, to remove the space "A m" to "Am"